 Land south of the High Street, Brentford

 A detailed permission for Blocks B, C and K and an outline permission for the remainder of the site was approved in April 2015.
 A Compulsory Purchase Order was approved in March 2018.The development will comprise a mix of 867 residential units, commercial, retail and parking.
-The car park in Dock Road (Block G) was approved at Planning Committee on 1 August 2019 , subject to the completion of agreements.
-A planning permission has yet to be issued.
+The car park in Dock Road (Block G) was approved at Planning Committee on 1st August 2019, subject to the completion of agreements.

 A planning application (P/2020/1335) for “non-material amendments” to the approved scheme for Bocks B, C, and K was submitted in April 2020.
-These amendments arose largely from the needs of Morrisons, the potential occupier of the supermarket on Block B, and they include an upward revision of about 400 sq. m. in the gross area of the supermarket.
-Plans for the provision of a cinema on the ground floor of Block C appear to be firming up.
+These amendments arose largely from the needs of Morrisons, the proposed occupier of the supermarket in Block B, and they include an upward revision of about 400 sq. m. in the gross area of the supermarket.
+Plans for the provision of a boutique cinema on the ground floor of Block C appear to be firming up.

-P/2020/1834 a reserved matters planning application for a 6-storey building (plus ground floor} of 18 flats, landscaping, public open space etc. A decision notice was issued in March 2021.
+P/2020/1834 a reserved matters planning application for a 6-storey building (plus ground floor} of 18 flats, landscaping, public open space etc. This application has been approved.

-Block D , on the western corner of High Street and Catherine Wheel Road, is to be developed by LB Hounslow, having been transferred to them by Ballymore.
-A planning application (P/2017/3946 ) for 96 social housing flats and ground floor retail was approved in March 2020.
-Work has started at this site which has been cleared although it is understood that archaeology investigations continue.
+Block D, on the western corner of High Street and Catherine Wheel Road is to be developed by LB Hounslow, the site having been transferred to them by Ballymore.
+A planning application (P/2017/3946) for 96 social housing flats and ground floor retail was approved in March 2020.

 Rear of Kew Bridge Station/The Express Tavern, Kew Bridge Road, TW8 0EW